-B N Oakman, formerly an academic economist, commenced writing poetry in 2006.
-Subsequently his work has been published in literary journals, magazines and newspapers in Australia, the UK and the USA.
+By trade I am an academic economist.
+I commenced writing poetry in 2006.
+Subsequently my work has been published in literary journals, magazines and newspapers in Australia, the UK and the USA

-Bruce's second full-length poetry collection, Second Thoughts, (Interactive Press 2014), will be launched at The Castlemaine Art Gallery on Sunday October 12.
+My second full-length poetry collection, Second Thoughts, (Interactive Press 2014), was launched before a large crowd at The Castlemaine Art Gallery on Sunday October 12.
 It is available through this website: email firstname.lastname@example.org Second Thoughts was chosen as IP's 'Best Poetry Book of 2014'.

-A full-length collection of his poems, In Defence of Hawaiian Shirts, was published by Interactive Press in 2010 and is available at: email@example.com.
+My first full-length collection of poems, In Defence of Hawaiian Shirts, was published by Interactive Press in 2010 and is available at: email@example.com.

 In 2011 the title poem of Chalk Dust was recorded for an ABC Classics CD, Peter Cundall Reads War Poetry.

 In 2013 Secret Heart: Fourteen Poems was published by Mark Time Books.
 It's also available at: firstname.lastname@example.org

 I was a Pushcart Prize (USA) nominee for 2013.